All About Southern Cooking

 “Who made the “tata salad?” is a common question asked whenever potato salad is served at an event.
 Potato salad is a classic cold dish served regularly at Southern cookouts.
 Although it is an easy dish, it must be made just right.
 “Just right” depends on however you grew up eating it.
 Potato salad was said to have originated from Germany where it was served hot.

 Black-Eyed peas are traditionally served on New Years’, but many Southerns eat them throughout the year as well.
 They are typically served as a side dish or as a main dish with salted meat and a side of cornbread.

 Cobblers made with peaches and every kind of berry is a popular dessert in the south.
 Double-crusted cobblers are also popular.
-Cobblers are said to have originated from the European settlers and paired with local southern fruits like peaches and berries.
+Cobblers are said to have originated from the European settlers and paired with local Southern fruits like peaches and berries.

-FAQ’s About Southern Cooking
+FAQ’s About Southern Food

 Is Southern cooking healthy?